 A metal classic was born.

 Iron Maiden would never have become anything close to the monster we know and love without Dickinson.
 The voice, immediately recognisable.
 The range, able to handle everything from Sign Of The Cross to Aces High with supreme mastery.
-The dedication, delivering everything from Charlotte The Harlot to Paschendale with perfect conviction.
+The dedication, delivering everything from Charlotte The Harlot to Paschendale with perfect conviction, not to mention theatrics when called for.

-If Bruce had sounded more like the clichéd 80s rock voices of singers like Joe Elliott, David Lee Roth or Mark Slaughter, Maiden would not have lasted the way they have.
-His voice was built on English 1960-70s singers like Gillan and Arthur Brown, which gave him a unique identity in terms of the 1980s.
+If Bruce had sounded more like the clichéd 1980s rock voices of Joe Elliott, David Lee Roth or Mark Slaughter, Maiden would not have lasted the way they have.
+His voice was built on English 1960s and 70s singers like the aforementioned Ian Gillan, who Harris had likened him to, and the theatrical and operatic Arthur Brown, which gave him a unique identity in the hard rock landscape of the 1980s.
 Combined with this, his quirky personality made sure things would never be dull, on or off stage.

 And how about the songs he wrote or co-wrote?
 Just tick off how many of these you think of as essential Iron Maiden songs: Revelations, Flight Of Icarus, Die With Your Boots On, 2 Minutes To Midnight, Powerslave, Moonchild, The Evil That Men Do, and so on and on.